inaka/shotgun/README.md

-After using the [gun](http://github.com/extend/gun) library on a project where we needed to consume Server-sent Events (SSE) we found that it provided great flexibility, at the cost of having to handle each raw message and data, including the construction of the reponse body data.
+After using the [gun](http://github.com/extend/gun) library on a project where we needed to consume Server-sent Events (SSE) we found that it provided great flexibility, at the cost of having to handle each raw message and data, including the construction of the response body data.
 Although this is great for a lot of scenarios, it can get cumbersome and repetitive after implementing it a couple of times.
 This is why we ended up creating **shotgun**, an HTTP client that uses **gun** behind the curtains but